Dishwasher Filter: Types, Location + When to Replace

 Warning: Running a dishwasher without a filter risks clogging the drain pump, which costs $100 to $250 to repair.
 Always reinstall or replace the filter before running a cycle.

 Not sure if your filter is the problem?
-These symptoms point to a filter that is either clogged or damaged:
+These symptoms point to a filter that’s either clogged or damaged:

-• Standing water at the bottom after a cycle.
+- Standing water at the bottom after a cycle.
 A clogged filter restricts water flow to the drain pump.
-If cleaning the filter does not fix this, see our guide on dishwasher not draining after cleaning filter.
+If cleaning the filter doesn’t fix this, see our guide on dishwasher not draining after cleaning filter.

-• Visible debris through the tub floor.
-If you can see food particles collected around the filter area without opening it, it is overdue for cleaning.
+- Visible debris through the tub floor.
+If you can see food particles collected around the filter area without opening it, it’s overdue for cleaning.

 FAQ